OKECBOT-BRAND/.github/profile/README.md

 *   **Primary Focus:** The most powerful, privacy-first browser automation platform ever built — zero cloud dependency, unlimited scale, AI that actually works.

 ### Brand Mission & Vision
-*   **Mission:** To give every digital entrepreneur, agency, and business the power to automate anything in their browser — safely, locally, at scale — without writing a single line of code.
+*   **Mission:** To give every digital entrepreneur, agency, and business the power to automate anything in their browser and easily purchase such automation service with satisfaction on every order — without writing a single line of code.
-*   **Vision:** To become the global standard for browser automation: one desktop app, one marketplace, one click to infinite productivity.
+*   **Vision:** To become the global standard for browser AI Automation Agent: one desktop app, one marketplace, one click to infinite web automations.

 ### Core Products